maximhq/maxim-js/README.md

 npm install @ai-sdk/provider
 ```

-Use the built-in `wrapMaximAISDKModel` to wrap provider models and integrate Maxim observability and logging with your agents using AI SDK.
+Use the built-in `wrapMaximAISDKModel` function to wrap provider models and integrate Maxim observability and logging with your agents using AI SDK.

 ```ts
 const model = wrapMaximAISDKModel(anthropic('claude-3-5-sonnet-20241022'), logger);